pokharelsrj/pathfinder-in-a-dynamic-env/README.md

 pip install -r requirements.txt
 ```

+### 4. (Optional) Train the model locally to personalize parameters

+### 5. (Express) Use the pre-trained model included in the repository if you would like to quickly run the project without waiting for the model to be trained.

 ## Environment Logic
 This environment simulates a grid-based navigation problem where an agent must reach a goal while avoiding walls.
 The environment features dynamic obstacles and stochastic transitions when collisions occur.